apache/allura/Allura/docs/platform_tour.rst

 Tracker
   This tool provides an extensible ticketing system for tracking feature requests, defects, or support requests.
-Forum
+Discussion
   This tool provides a forum interface with full email integration as well.
   The forum also handles attachments to posts either via the web interface or via email.

-Ming Databases and the Context Object
+The Context Object
 ---------------------------------------------------

-There are a few databases you need to be aware of when developing for the new Forge.
-The Forge maintains a 'main' database which contains the project index and user list as well as a project-local database for each project (sub-projects share databases with thier parent databases, however).
-Most of the time, you should not need to worry about these databases as they are automatically managed.
-The automatic management is based on various properties of the Pylons "context" object `c`:
+The Pylons "context" object `c` has several properties which are automatically set for each request:

 project
-  The current project, used to determine which database to use for other objects app
+  The current project
+app
   The current tool application object. user
   The current user

-The Forge platform provides the following functions to manage the context object:
+Allura platform provides the following functions to manage the context object, if you need to change the context for some situation:

 .. function:: allura.lib.helpers.push_config(obj, **kw)
    :noindex:

    Context manager (used with the `with` statement) used to temporarily set the attributes of a particular object, resetting them to their previous values at the end of the `with` block.
 Used most frequently with the context object